bahrus/be-decorated/README.md

 ## Setting properties of the proxy externally

-Just as we need to be able to pass property values to custom elements, we need a way to do this with xtal-decor.
+Just as we need to be able to pass property values to custom elements, we need a way to do this with be-decorated elements.
 But how?

 The tricky thing about proxies is they're great if you have access to them, useless if you don't.